nestjs/docs.nestjs.com/content/techniques/security.md

 ### Security

-In this chapter you will learn some techniques that will allow you to increase the security of your applications.
+In this chapter we cover various techniques that help you to increase the security of your applications.

 #### Helmet

 [Helmet](https://github.com/helmetjs/helmet) can help protect your app from some well-known web vulnerabilities by setting HTTP headers appropriately.
 Generally, Helmet is just a collection of 12 smaller middleware functions that set security-related HTTP headers (read [more](https://github.com/helmetjs/helmet#how-it-works)).

-Firstly, install the required package:
+Start by installing the required package:

 ```bash
 $ npm i --save helmet
 ```

-Once the installation is completed, apply it as a global middleware.
+Once the installation is complete, apply it as a global middleware.

 ```typescript
 import * as helmet from 'helmet';